timescale/docs.timescale.com-content/api.md

 The column selected as the dimension can either use interval partitioning (e.g., for a second time partition) or hash partitioning.

->vvv Before using this command, please see the hypertable [best practices][] discussion and talk with us on [Slack](https://slack-login.timescale.com) about your use case.
+>:WARNING: Before using this command, please see the hypertable [best practices][] discussion and talk with us on [Slack](https://slack-login.timescale.com) about your use case.
 Users will *rarely* want or need to use this command.

 <!-- -->
->vvv The `add_dimension` command can only be executed after a table has been converted to a hypertable (via `create_hypertable`), but must similarly be run only on an empty hypertable.
+>:WARNING: The `add_dimension` command can only be executed after a table has been converted to a hypertable (via `create_hypertable`), but must similarly be run only on an empty hypertable.